 Buying your first home can feel like a daunting task.
-Real estate is the single biggest investment you will make in your lifetime so being well versed in the lingo is key to success.
+Real estate is the single biggest investment you will make in your life so being well versed in the terminology is key to success.
 As they say, knowledge is power, and we want to make sure you are knowledgeable in everything real estate!
 Below are four key terms to understand when you’re considering buying or selling.

 There are many reasons an offer can be contingent, but just a few of them are:

 If all goes according to plan and both parties can come to a mutual agreement on the remaining items, the home will go from contingent to pending.